-River Ice – General Infomation
+River Ice – General Information

-Sometimes due to weather, freeze up, or break up does not go smoothly.
+Sometimes due to weather, freeze up or break up does not go smoothly.
 This can cause river levels to rise and increase the potential of a flood or groundwater seepage.
-It is important to know the Town of Peace River works very closely with the Province of Alberta’s river forecasting centre and through a committee, that includes the Province of British Columbia and BC Hydro, we are able to keep tabs on river activity.
+The river is regularly monitored.
+The Town of Peace River works closely with the Province of Alberta’s River Forecast Centre and through a committee of stakeholders, that includes the Province of British Columbia and BC Hydro.

 If there is ice on the river, stay off it.
 Each year emergency workers get called to respond to reports of people on or near the ice flows, these are very dangerous situations that put both the person on the ice and the first responders at risk.
 Our fire department trains for ice rescues, but they’re skills we would rather not need to use.
-There is no reason to be on the ice during freeze up and so we ask for everyone’s safety and security that people refrain from going on or near it.
+There is no reason to be on the ice during freeze-up and so we ask for everyone’s safety and security that people refrain from going on or near it.

 For more info on Town emergency procedures, alerts and how to be prepared in the event of an emergency please visit our emergency preparedness page.

-Province of Alberta
+Government of Alberta

-Please note: while forecasting is based in hard science, it involves making predictions with a number of unknown or estimated values, for that reason the Town of Peace River and Government of Alberta view seven days as the upper limit for accurate river forecasting.
-Additionally services like the data available at rivers.alberta.ca or through the rivers app provides excellent insight into the river’s current state, however, the instruments are susceptible to error from time to time.
+Please note: while forecasting is based in science, it involves making predictions with a number of unknown or estimated values, for that reason the Town of Peace River and Government of Alberta view seven days as the upper limit for accurate river forecasting.
+Services like the data available at rivers.alberta.ca or through the rivers app provides excellent insight into the river’s current state, however, the instruments are susceptible to error from time to time.